kangyu-california/PersistentWindows/README.md

   <br>

   >  Note: It is possible for set shortcuts to be run as administrator, through the shortcut properties menu.
-However, this doesn’t work when opening the shortcut through the Startup folder, which is why we use this workaround with the .vb script
+However, this doesn’t work when opening the shortcut through the Startup folder, which is why we use this workaround with the .vbs script

 ## Uninstall
-  1. run uninstall.bat as admin
-  2. remove the directory containing PersistentWindows.exe
+  Step 1. run uninstall.bat as admin to delete private appdata folder created by PersistentWindows and remove auto start task Step 2. if installed using winget, run "winget uninstall PersistentWindows", otherwise remove the directory containing PersistentWindows.exe

 ## Usage Instructions
 - Run `PersistentWindows.exe` (preferably as administrator).
 Note that this app has no main window and its icon is hidden in the System Tray area on the taskbar by default.